 .
 Thank you so much for being with us.

 Thank you.
 I’m delighted to be here and especially because the idea of talking about art in relation to the ideas of Joseph Campbell appeals to me very much.
 It’s a way of thinking about art where even the words “metaphysical” and “mystical” can be mentioned without embarrassment, and probably even God can be mentioned.
 This is Joseph Campbell’s way of talking.
 And it’s my own belief that the deep truths such language is meant to speak of are still with us today.
-So I'm just delighted to be here with Rob Barnard and Tom Nakashima, who’s beautiful work you can see in the gallery.
+So I'm just delighted to be here with Rob Barnard and Tom Nakashima, whose beautiful work you can see in the gallery.
 I know Gail [Enns] feels strongly about the work of these two artists—and about all the artists she has selected to be part of this exhibit.

 So could I start just by asking each of you: how do you see some kind of congruence between the ideas of Joseph Campbell and your own work as artists?

 Up until about 1986, I believe, I could be most easily defined as a minimalist.
 So my work came out of a kind of logical progression.
 And philosophically my interest was probably with artists like Lichtenstein.
-And I came to a point with my work where I didn’t feel there was anything more to mine out of American painting.
-I grew interested in European work and that narrative which was not really dealt with in the 1960’s and 70’s in American painting.
+I came to a point with my work where I didn’t feel there was anything more to mine out of American painting.
+I grew interested in European work and that narrative which was not really dealt with in the 1960s and 70s in American painting.
 And narrative, of course, brings up Campbell.

 I was, as Rob was, very drawn to the Bill Moyers interviews with Campbell.
-And like most artists, I am a little bit dyslexic.
+And like most artists, I'm a little bit dyslexic.
 My abilities at reading, I would say have been limited to studying.
-That is when I read, I kind of study.
+That is, when I read, I kind of study.
 I like tapes and, since there are so many really fabulous tapes of Campbell, I would listen to them and to the James Joyce tapes, which I found very intriguing.
 I would listen to these while I was working.
 That isn’t to say I was interested in illustrating or in any way translating these audiotapes into some kind of visual image; these would get my mind going.

 And as I continued to paint I started to think about what a given painting meant.
 The meaning would follow the image, so to speak.
 That is, as I was painting the image, I would say to myself, “Now why did I put this here or that there?”